 For example, under WESA if a deceased dies without a will the spouse no longer gains an automatic life interest in the spousal home, instead the spouse gains the right to purchase the spousal home.

 Even those with modest estates can benefit as a will grants increased control over the distribution of your assets and reduces the legal costs of distribution.
 This means that more of your money and assets will stay with your loved ones.

 You buy insurance for your cars, your home, your health, and your life; a proper estate plan acts like insurance to protect your assets after death.

 Be on the lookout next week for Part 2 in our Wills segment - How your estate gets distributed without a will.

 Sundeep Gill is a knowledgeable and experienced Wills and Estates Lawyer in Surrey BC.
-Please contact him directly at (778) 565-4700 if you have any questions regarding your estate planning needs.
+Please call (778) 565-4700 to schedule a consultation if you have any questions regarding your estate planning needs.